helidon-io/helidon/examples/microprofile/graphql/README.md

 # Microprofile GraphQL Example

-This example creates a simple Task APU using Helidon's implementation of the Microprofile GraphQL API Specification.
+This example creates a simple Task API using Helidon's implementation of the Microprofile GraphQL API Specification (1.0.3)

 Refer: https://github.com/eclipse/microprofile-graphql